aws-samples/aws-serverless-workshops/CrossRegion/1_API/README.md

 ## 5. Test your API Gateway Endpoints

 While still in API Gateway, select **Stages** from the left menu under your API Endpoint.
-Next, expand "prod", and select `GET` from the *ticket* resource.
+Next, expand "prod", and select `POST` or `GET` from the *ticket* resource (either choice will provide the same API URL)

 ![Test the API Gateway EndPoint](images/test-api-gateway-endpoint.png)